Retail vs. E-Commerce: The Future of Shopping | ResultFirst

 • Retailers must find ways to give customers compelling reasons to visit physical locations despite the option of online ordering.

 • Another challenge is changing consumer preferences.
-Younger shoppers, in particular, have embraced online shopping and expect seamless digital experiences.
+Younger shoppers, particularly, have embraced online shopping and expect seamless digital experiences.

-• They also value sustainability and expect brands to prioritize issues like reducing waste and supporting fair labor.
+• They also value sustainability and expect brands to prioritize reducing waste and supporting fair labor.

 How Shopping Has Already Changed: The Rise of Online Convenience